cpraveen/fem/dg2d/models/euler/isentropic_vortex/README.md

 visit -cli -s ./plot_visit.py
 ```

-Use visit to create ong images at all times
+Use visit to create png images at all times

 ```shell
 rm -f density*.png